Canada Skilled Immigration Points Calculator

 The Canada Express Entry system is based on a points system where you will have to score 67 points out of 100 to be eligible to apply.

-The Canada Express Entry Program follows a points-based system for grading PR applicants.
 Based on the Canada Express Entry calculator applicants earn points based on qualifications, experience, Canadian employment status and provincial / territorial nomination.
 The higher your points, the greater the chances of having an invitation to apply (ITA) for permanent residency.
 Applicants receive the points based on a Comprehensive Ranking System or CRS.

 The Express Entry system consists of the Federal Skilled Workers (FSW) program, the Federal Skilled Trades (FST) program, and the Canadian Experience Class (CEC).
 To be eligible for the Express Entry pool of applicants, you must be eligible for one of these programs.
 Each applicant is given a CRS score out of 1200 points.
-The CRS score of the applicant determines his chances of getting selected from the Express Entry pool and getting a chance to apply for the PR visa.
+The CRS score of the applicant determines his chances of getting selected from the Express Entry pool and getting a chance to apply for permanent residency.
 The CRS score keeps changing with every Express Entry draw which is held approximately every two weeks by the Canadian government.

 The Canada Express Entry points calculator is based on the following assessment factors to assign a CRS score to the applicant: